Deterministic Communication in Radio Networks: Small block synchronizers: Proof of Theorem

-\begin{proof}{Theorem \ref{the:BS}} As in our proof of the existence of small radio synchronizers (see Section \ref{sss:proof-unsy}), we will need to define the \emph{core} of a subset of $[n]$ (with respect to an activation schedule $\omega$) in order to reduce the amount of possible circumstances we will consider.
-The main difference to our definition of cores in Section \ref{sss:proof-unsy} is that we need only retain the relative values of omega to the nearest \emph{block}, rather than keeping the exact (shifted) values.
+As in our proof of the existence of small radio synchronizers (see Section \ref{sss:proof-unsy}), we only consider the case where $n$ is at least a sufficiently large constant, since we are only concerned with asymptotic behavior.
+We will again need to define the \emph{core} of a subset of $[n]$ (with respect to an activation schedule $\omega$) in order to reduce the amount of possible circumstances we will consider.
+The main difference to our definition of cores in Section \ref{sss:proof-unsy} is that we need only retain the relative values of $\omega$ to the nearest \emph{block}, rather than keeping the exact (shifted) values.
 This is the reason for us introducing the concept of blocks (and block synchronizers), and it allows the range of possible cores to be cut down substantially.

 \begin{definition} Fix any $X \subseteq [n]$ and activation schedule $\omega$.
 Let $X_j$ be the elements of $X$ which are active by the start of the block containing column $j$, i.e., $X_j = \{v \in X : s(v) \le j\}$.
 Let $j'$ be the smallest $j$ such that $j - s(X) \ge \frac {B \cdot |X_j|}{r}$.